Institute of Certified Bookkeepers: Membership

 Bookkeepers with suitable previous qualifications or experience, as well as those without prior knowledge can become a member of ICB.
 The latter can join as students and take a course with an ICB-accredited Training Provider, or learn through self-study using ICB textbooks, and then upgrade after passing ICB exams.
 Members have access to a range of benefits, including regular Continuing professional development (CPD) events, technical advice line and web resources, a membership card and certificate, career and business start-up advice, and an online job vacancy facility.

 Money laundering supervision

 ICB has been an HMT-appointed Money Laundering Supervisor since the UK Money laundering Regulations Act of 2007 came into force.
 The act requires all bookkeeping practices to be supervised by such a body.
 ICB automatically covers all of its members who take out an ICB Practice License.
 Over 3,000 bookkeeping practices in the UK are supervised by ICB.

+In 2025 ICB was censured by the Financial Conduct Authority for serious failings relating to supervision of anti-money laundering compliance by its members in 2022 and 2023, especially for ICB's suspending all inspections of its members for nine months.